bullet-train-co/nice_partials/README.md

 <%= yield %> # => "Some content!\n\nYet more content!"
 ```

-With Nice Partials, you can call `partial.yield` without arguments and return the same `"Some content!\n\nYet more content!"`.
+With Nice Partials, `partial.yield` returns the same `"Some content!\n\nYet more content!"`.

 ### Defining and using well isolated helper methods

-To minimize the amount of pollution in the global helper namespace, you can use the shared context object to define helper methods specifically for your partials _within your partial_ like so:
+To minimize the pollution in the global helper namespace, you can use `partial` to define helper methods specifically for your partials _within your partial_ like so:

 ```html+erb
 <% partial.helpers do